landlab/landlab/docs/source/install/rough_guide_to_python.rst

 Restart the terminal again, and check the version number now.
 Should be right!
-(You will probably also want to do something similar with ipython, but DEJH didn't explore that...) #attnKaty:WHY #parenthetical comment makes it look like an incomplete draft
+(You will probably also want to do something similar with ipython, but DEJH didn't explore that...)

 Installing pip
 --------------